mauriciolongato/crossengage_ds_longato/README.md

 4. In order to stop the execution
     a. docker-compose stop (It will gracefully stop container)

-# Parameter throgh command-line and checking the results:
+# Parameter through command-line and checking the results:

 1. After the comand docker-compose up -d, the aplication is already running using a test paramenter in order to test.
 So how do I pass the parameter through command line?